torvalds/linux/Documentation/riscv/patch-acceptance.rst

 ECR.
 (Developers may, of course, maintain their own Linux kernel trees that contain code for any draft extensions that they wish.)

-Additionally, the RISC-V specification allows implementors to create their own custom extensions.
+Additionally, the RISC-V specification allows implementers to create their own custom extensions.
 These custom extensions aren't required to go through any review or ratification process by the RISC-V Foundation.
 To avoid the maintenance complexity and potential